 Copyright in music — everything you need to know about your rights

-Copyright is the foundation for protecting music creators and their works.
+Copyright is the foundation for protecting music creators and their musical works.
 Here you will find a comprehensive guide to the importance of copyright in the world of music.
-Read about how the protection works, what licensing entails, and access practical advice.
+Read about how the protection works, what licensing entails, and get access to practical advice.

-- Copyright protects music creators' economic and moral rights and arises automatically when a work is created.
+- Copyright protects music creators' economic and moral rights, and arises automatically when a musical work is created.

-- Music creators are entitled to compensation when their work is used and to recognition of their name.
-The work may not be altered or used without permission.
+- Music creators are entitled to compensation when their musical work is used and to name recognition.
+The work of music may not be altered or used without permission.

-- Copyright lasts for the life of the author and 70 years after death.
-Exceptions include, for example, private copying and use for teaching.
+- Copyright lasts throughout the creator’s life and 70 years posthumously.
+Exceptions include private copying and use for teaching.

-- Licenses are required to use music legally, for example for sampling, synchronization in visual media, and recording covers.
+- Licenses are required in order to use music legally, in for instance sampling, visual media synchronization, and recording covers.

 What is copyright in music?

-Copyright is a statutory exclusive right that gives the creator of a work economic and moral rights.
-This means that as a music creator you receive compensation for your work, recognition for your work, and that no one may alter or use the work in a way you do not consent to.
+Copyright is a statutory exclusive right that gives the creator of a musical work economic and moral rights.
+As a music creator, you receive compensation as well as recognition for your work of music, and no one may alter or use your musical work without your consent.

 Roles in the music industry